 found in America’s National Parks are important resources that deserve our protection.

-Efforts are underway in our National Parks to preserve not only the sights, but also the sounds that make up our natural and cultural history.
+Efforts are underway in our National Parks to preserve the sights and sounds that make up our natural and cultural history.

 From measuring current baseline levels to studying the impact of construction inside the park and activities around park borders, the National Park Service takes sound seriously.